Frequently Asked Questions About T-SHIP Coverage at LCMC Facilities

 In an emergency, always seek care at the nearest emergency room or call for emergency help immediately.

-Emergency care is covered at in-network rates under T-SHIP, even if it is provided at an LCMC facility.
+Emergency care is covered at in-network rates under T-SHIP, even if you receive care at an out-of-network facility.

 Emergency Phone Numbers: